Are you wondering how to visit Barcelona on a cruise?

 I’ll level with you; it’s impossible to see all of Barcelona’s highlights in this short space of time.
-But this 1-day Barcelona itinerary will help you make the most of your time ashore.
+But this 1-day Barcelona itinerary, specially designed for cruise passengers, will help you make the most of your time ashore.

 At the end of the article, you’ll find useful information on getting from the Barcelona cruise terminal to the city centre and how to get around.

 Some articles on this website contain affiliate links.
 This means that I may earn a small commission if you make a purchase through these links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.

 How to Spend One Day in Barcelona from a Cruise Ship

 There is no shortage of things to do in the cosmopolitan capital of Spain’s Catalonia region.
 One of Spain’s great cities, Barcelona is renowned for its art and architecture – notably Antoni Gaudi – glorious beaches and a first-class culinary scene.

 The best way to see Barcelona in one day is on foot.
 Make the most of your time ashore with my self-guided walking tour.

 The total distance from start to finish is 5 km.

 To save time, and ease your aching feet, you can take the metro back from La Sagrada Familia, the final stop on this itinerary.
 This will bring you to Drassanes station at the southern end of La Rambla.

 How much you will be able to see will depend on your time in port.
 If you have limited time ashore, you will need to sacrifice visiting the inside of one or more of the Gaudí properties on Passeig de Gràcia.